Home Blog What is the ERP Implementation Process?

 Step 4: Data Migration

-Once your chosen ERP system has been installed, company data must be filtered (to remove any incorrect or redundant data) and then entered and/or moved into the new solution’s database.
+Once your chosen Enterprise Resource Planning (ERP) system has been installed, company data must be filtered (to remove any incorrect or redundant data) and then entered and/or moved into the new solution’s database.
 This includes “basic records” like customer, vendor, and item master files; bills of materials; production facilities and routing information; general ledger charts of accounts; and so on.
 Just before Go Live, active transactional data will be converted and/or transactional activity will be moved into the new software.

 Note: This is the only step that may bleed over into the next stages.
 Some data migration may be completed in parallel with training, testing, and validation—e.g., testing the system to verify that all legacy data has been moved and is accessible, etc.